Gelma/xcp/README.md

+# xcp with a little bit of mirrordir and rsync

+Hi, this is unofficial repo of `xcp` with CLAUDE generated patches.
+Why?
+I dreamed about a mirrordir/rsync version with blazing fast feature of `xcp`, and CLAUDE did the job!

+It's working, and that's enough for me.

+Don't trust me, my code, or CLAUDE.

 # xcp: An extended cp

 `xcp` is a (partial) clone of the Unix `cp` command.
 It is not intended as a